School Terms – 2023

 Swimming

 Our school pool is currently under reconstruction.
+We are hopeful to open our pool again in term 1, 2025.

 Scholastic Book Fair/Duffy Books in Homes

-We are very lucky to be part of the Duffy Books in Homes Programme who’s philosophy behind the programme is simple – to break the cycle of ‘booklessness’.
+We are very lucky to be part of the Duffy Books in Homes Programme whose philosophy behind the programme is simple – to break the cycle of ‘booklessness’.
 “Kids who can’t read become adults who can’t communicate and that’s a serious disadvantage in a world that operates on the written word”.

-Each child receives books of their own choosing throughout the year.
+Each child receives books of their choosing throughout the year.
 These books are given out at Duffy Role Model assemblies.
 Role models from all over NZ come to our school to inspire our tamariki and their love of reading.
 We have a performance from the Duffy Theatre once a year and you are very welcome to join us at either of these events.

 Each year our school holds a themed Scholastic Book Fair and Scholastic orders are also available online each term.
-The school receives points which are accumulated and used to buy more resources for school – a very easy way to fundraise.
+The school receives points which are accumulated and used to buy more resources for the school – a very easy way to fundraise.

 Transport